pacion/Clicker-game/README.md

 # Clicker game
 The gameplay revolves around the simple act of clicking the cookie to earn cookies.
-As you accumulate cookies, you can spend them to purchase various upgrades and buildings that automate the cookie generation process.
+As you accumulate cyrptocurrencies, you can spend them to purchase various upgrades and buildings that automate the cryptocurrency generation process.
 These upgrades and buildings can increase the rate at which cookies are produced, allowing you to earn more cookies even when you're not actively clicking.

 This game also features online connectivity and a global leaderboard.
-By connecting to the server, players can compare their progress and achievements with other players from around the world.
+By connecting to the server, players can compare their progress and achievements with other players in local network.

 ## Roadmap
 #### Core Mechanics and UI: